Roman and Late Antique architecture

 Kanalheizung im Bereich des Forums (Raum 283)

-The baths appear to have remained in use until at least the 4th century AD, while the macellum was abandoned after the fire in the 3rd century AD.
-Various installations can be found here, which indicate that the ruins were used to build simple dwellings.
-In the porticus in front of the macellum to the south, a furnace for bronze processing was set up, as evidenced by several casting drops and a semi-finished product of a belt tongue.
-The transformation of the city during Late Antiquity was the subject of a research project by Dr Veronika Sossau, funded by the Tyrolean Science Fund (TWF), which resulted in the first systematic compilation of all relevant findings.
+The thermae appear to have remained in use until at least the 4th century AD, whereas the macellum was abandoned after the 3rd‑century AD fire.
+Various installations indicate that the ruins were repurposed for simple dwellings.
+In the southern portico in front of the macellum, a furnace for bronze working was installed, as evidenced by several casting drops and a semi‑finished belt‑tongue.
+The transformation of the city in Late Antiquity was the focus of a research project by Dr. Veronika Sossau, funded by the Tyrolean Science Fund (TWF), which produced the first systematic synthesis of all relevant evidence.

 Literature